swcarpentry/DEPRECATED-bc/novice/matlab/05-defensive.md

 so that it checks itself as it runs.
 An assertion is simply a statement that something must be true at a certain point in a program.
 When MATLAB sees one,
-it checks that the assertion's condition.
+it checks the assertion's condition.
 If it's true,
 MATLAB does nothing,
 but if it's false,
-MATLAB halts the program immediately and prints and error message.
+MATLAB halts the program immediately and prints an error message.
 For example,
 this piece of code halts as soon as the loop encounters a value that isn't positive: